mrwilson/java-dirty/README.md

 ```java
 store.all().forEach(System.out::println);
 ```
-DirtyDB does not support look-ups, replacements, or deletions.
+java-dirty does not support look-ups, replacements, or deletions.
 Use `.all()` which exposes a Stream.

 ## Supported Fields